grafana/tempo/docs/sources/tempo/configuration/_index.md

         # Default 0 (disabled)
         [blocklist_poll_jitter_ms: <int>]

+        # Polling will tolerate this many consecutive errors before failing and exiting early for the
+        # current repoll.
+Can be set to 0 which means a single error is sufficient to fail and exit early
+        # (matches the original polling behavior).
+        # Default 1
+        [blocklist_poll_tolerate_consecutive_errors: <int>]

         # Cache type to use.
 Should be one of "redis", "memcached"
         # Example: "cache: memcached"
         [cache: <string>]